Corasinth/k-plus/README.md

 If you find yourself needing advanced features, however, or planning on a set of layers that makes heavy use of them, you might benefit more from some of the software found in the [Additional Resources](#additional-resources) section.
 Ultimately, this set of scripts was designed around my personal use, and while you may find it useful it won't be as well implemented as more actively maintained/developed software.

 If you just want some simple remapped layers (for programming for example) skip to [Remapping](#remapping)

+**Note** While the the information below is generally accurate and k-plus works for straightforward remapping, unfortunately strange issues seem to crop up while using the more elaborate functions in combination.
+Occasionally the hotkeys will fail, and rapid typing can even permanently disable the script until it is reloaded.
+The investigation into why this occurs is ongoing, but I until resolved I can only reccomend k-plus for simple remapping.

+I have found that, instead of using variables and orderly utility functions, replicating desired code and values everywhere they are used cuts down on some of these issues, despite making the code much much harder to manage and read.
+You can check out the `personal` branch for how I am managing the issues.

 ## **Table of Contents**